i2bc/ORFmine/docs/orfmine_installation.md

 ### 1. Overview

 ORFmine is a package that consists of two independent programs ORFmap and ORFold.
-The setup.py program will install both ORFmap and ORFold.
+The install.sh program will install both ORFmap and ORFold.
 They can be used together or independently.

 If you are not interested in the calculation of the disorder